catalyst-fp7/documents/interoperability/interoperability.md

 JSON-LD is meant to mostly look like just another JSON format, where many dictionary values are valid URLs which specify where you can get more information about a given resource.

-In many cases, it can be used by developers just like any other json document.
+In many cases, it can be used by developers just like any other JSON document.
 However, there are a few pitfalls.

 *Inheritance*: the `@type` argument in JSON-LD corresponds to a RDF class.